Tag Archives: Otto

 Next week: Otto accidentally goes on safari.

+OTTO THE ALIEN 2.
 Sexual destiny?

 Hey guys and gals and all those in between or beyond; how’s your half-life treating you?
 So it’s been a while huh?
 I’ve kind of been observing, learning, treading water – not literally of course, I wouldn’t want to draw attention to myself like Gary did (you guys knew him as Jesus, but to us he was just Gazza.
 Actually maybe that’s why he ended up in Judea… Things might have been different if he’d gone to Congo but that’s for another time).